kchehraz/CHIP-8-Emulator/README.md

 To compile the project, you must have SDL2 libraries included.
 The files SDL Development Libraries can be found at: http://libsdl.org/

-Setting up SDL2 with your Visual Studio 2017 (what I used to create this project) is made very easy with this tutorial: https://www.youtube.com/watch?v=QQzAHcojEKg
+Setting up SDL2 with Visual Studio 2017 (what I used to create this project) is made very easy with this tutorial: https://www.youtube.com/watch?v=QQzAHcojEKg

 Screenshots: